 Step 6 – Crimp the Metal Strain Relief to the Cord

 Set the Channellock plier to the appropriate size and position the strain relief on it.
 Then, take the SVT cord and place the metal strain relief on the edge of the cord’s insulation.
 Now squeeze the pliers and tighten the strain relief.
-Adding a metal strain relief, protect the insulation and the wire as much as you can.
-(2)
+Add a metal strain relief and protect the insulation and the wire as much as possible.

 Step 7 – Connect the Other Parts of the Phenolic Socket